Multimammate mice, also known as African Soft Rats or Natal rats, are small, rat-like rodents from SA (South Africa).

-Since the Multimammate mice originated from warmer climatic environment, they prefer their pens or cages to maintain similar temperature too.
+Since the Multimammate mice originated from the warmer climatic environment, they prefer their pens or cages to maintain similar temperatures too.

-So, avoid allowing the temperature of your Natal rat’s enclosure get below 60 degrees Fahrenheit for extended periods of time.
+So, avoid allowing the temperature of your Natal rat’s enclosure gets below 60 degrees Fahrenheit for extended periods of time.
 Their ideal temperatures range from 72 to 86 degrees Fahrenheit.

 The African soft fur rats cage or enclosure you pick for your pet rat will be one of the most crucial decisions you make.
 This is where your adorable pet will spend most of its time, so the bigger, the better.

 Generally, each Natal rat should have at least 12” x 12” x 12” of living space.
 Natal should only live in groups of three or more, so keep this in mind when picking a habitat.

 There are different variations of housing Multimammate mice.
 There are homemade cages, wire cages, and glass aquariums.

 The glass tank, or aquarium, can make a nice enclosure for Natal rats.
 A 20-gallon length should have enough space for a trio of same-gender African soft fur mice.